skip to Main Content

 5. It’s important to keep a copy of the order with you at all times and call the police if the order is violated.

 Remember, a restraining order is a legal tool to protect yourself from harm and should not be taken lightly.
-Get help if you need it.
+Please get help if you need it.

 The Law Offices of Beatrice L. Snider, APC is experienced in obtaining and defending against domestic violence restraining orders.
 Call (888) 860-8544 or fill out a contact form to discuss your case with our San Diego divorce and family law attorneys.